These stories on the origins of the stock market boom and bust of the 1990s are based on reporting by a team of Washington Post reporters.

 Tossing aside old ways of evaluating companies and creating complex schemes that only a handful of specialists could understand, investment bankers would do just about anything to solve a client's problems.
 No bank epitomized this approach more than Credit Suisse First Boston Corp., where the prevailing ethos was "you never turn down a deal."

-Once analysts were the scholar-geeks of the financial world, which was fine with John E. Olson.
-But the veteran energy analyst learned how the nature of his work had changed when his stubborn skepticism about Enron Corp. cost him his job.
+Once they were the scholar-geeks of the financial world, which was fine with energy analyst John E. Olson.
+But he knew the nature of his job had changed when one day Kenneth L. Lay had him fired.